RushanKhan1/Algorithmic-Quesions/README.md

 ## Intermediate

-1. Find the Kth Maximum number in a given array.
+1. Find the Kth Maximum number in a given array in linear time complexity.
 ```
 Input: arr = [1, 2, 4, 3, 5], k = 2
 Output: 4